ajhalili2006-archive/dotfiles-legacy/README.md

 git clone https://github.com/ajhalili2006/dotfiles $HOME/.dotfiles
 cd $HOME/.dotfiles

-# no need for exporting my PAT before running this
+# you may need to export the required variables before running the bootstrap script locally
-./bootstrap --flags-over-here --and-this-one stuff

 # you may optionally run the bootstrapper script if you want
 GITLAB_LOGIN=AndreiJirohHaliliDev2006 GITLAB_TOKEN=<my-gitlab-saas-pat> ./bootstrap --flags-over here
 ```

+### Documentation

+Available documentation for the on/offboarding processes I do + other tidbits of the bootstrap script can be accessible through [the `docs` directory](./docs).

 ## Want to fork me owo?